 When in Panama, it is best to buy your coffee from a coffee plantation since the best quality coffee is exported and not available for retail in Panama.

-Coffee Tours in Boquete Panama – You may also like:
+If you enjoyed Coffee Tours in Boquete Panama, you may also like: